-

 (c) Qualifications. –

-(1) All members appointed to the Commission shall be citizens of the United States and residents of the State of North Carolina.
+(1) All members appointed to the Board shall be citizens of the United States and residents of the State of North Carolina.

-(2) All members appointed to the Commission, except for the public member appointed by the Governor under subdivision (5) of subsection (a) of this section, shall be required to hold a North Carolina Healing Arts License in their respective profession, and remain in good standing for the duration of their terms.
+(2) All members appointed to the Board, except for the physicians appointed by the Governor under subdivision (5) of subsection (a) of this section and the public member appointed by the Governor under subdivision (6) of subsection (a) of this section, shall be required to hold a North Carolina Integrative Therapies License in their respective profession and remain in good standing for the duration of their terms.

-(3) Public members of the Commission shall not be:
+(3) Public members of the Board shall not be:

 a.
-An agent or employee trained or experienced in the practice of healing arts.
+An agent or employee trained or experienced in the practice of integrative therapies.

 b.
-An agent or employee of a person engaged in the practice of healing arts.
+An agent or employee of a person engaged in the practice of integrative therapies.

 c.
 A spouse of an individual licensed pursuant to this Article.